Hartmut Hopp: Colonia Dignidad

 The human rights organization ECCHR describes the management structure of Colonia Dignidad in its dossier on Hopp.
 Accordingly, this initially consisted of Paul Schäfer at the top and a group of leaders who were often referred to as Jerarcas ("hierarchs").
 The Jerarcas had different functions to fulfill internally or externally.
-In the early years, among other things, Gerd Seewald, Kurt Schnellenkamp, Gerhard Mücke, Dorothea Hopp and Gisela Seewald on this group.
+In the early years this group was made up of Gerd Seewald, Kurt Schnellenkamp, Gerhard Mücke, Dorothea Hopp, and Gisela Seewald, among others.
 The representative in Germany included Alfred Schaak until his death in 1985.
 After his return from the US, Hopp rose to the Jerarcas in the mid-1970s.
 In 1977 it appeared for the first time in the national press and in the files of the German embassy in Santiago.
 Since the 1980s he acted for journalists and ambassadors as the "de facto foreign minister" of the Colonia Dignidad and number 2 at the head of the sect.

 In 1978 Hopp became head of the Colonia Dignidad hospital.
-In the hospital of the settlement people were torture tortured.
+In the hospital of the settlement people were tortured.
 Settlers who defied the rules of leader Paul Schäfer were shocked with electric batons and given high doses of psychotropic drugs and Valium against their will.
 The German doctor Gisela Seewald, a former colleague of Hartmut Hopps, confirmed these measures in a Chilean court.
 It is unclear what Hopp, as head of the clinic, knew about the practices.

 After two families had managed to escape from Colonia Dignidad to the Federal Republic of Germany in 1984, they reported on the conditions in the settlement.
 The Investigative Committee for Human Rights of the Bundestag heard Hopp on 22 February 1988.
 It should provide information about whether German involuntarily were in the Colonia Dignidad.
 However, he remained vague in his statements and was able to return to Chile.

 In 1990 the Pinochet dictatorship ended in Chile.
 In 1991 the democratically elected President Patricio Aylwin dissolved the Colonia Dignidad, while Paul Schäfer continued to fight for his "life's work".
 From 1995 the Chilean police and judiciary began investigations into the Colonia Dignidad.
 The following year, Schäfer was sued by Chilean parents.
 During this time Hartmut Hopp negotiated with the police to get the Colonia.